Shingles: symptoms, treatment and prevention

 Common conditions

 Shingles – a reactivation of the chickenpox virus – is a common condition.
-Learn how to spot the signs, which age groups are most at risk and treatment options.
+Learn how to spot the signs, who’s most at risk and treatment options available.

 ”After catching chickenpox, the varicella zoster virus that causes it usually lays dormant causing no problems,” explains Dr Khayyam Altaf, Chair of Specific Interests Aged Care for the Royal Australasian College of General Practitioners.
 “However, in some individuals it can reactivate, leading to shingles.”